jdlogan0/chordclash-dev-portfolio/README.md

 ## Timing

 As a complete beginner to Unreal, I didn't have a definitive idea for what method would work best for timing.
-Most tutorials I could find with rhythm games and Unreal used plugins, so I was kind of winging it from the start.
 Minimizing lag was the main goal, both for gameplay and because we intended to have the singers periodically switch depending on which player had higher health.
 I needed to identify a method where the backing instrumentals, vocals, and spawned notes would not get out of sync in the case of lag.
-It's also worth noting that I was doing all of the development for this game on an older Macbook, so lag was inevitable (which was both a good and a bad thing for timing testing).
+It's also worth noting that I was doing most of the development for this game on an older laptop, so lag was inevitable (which was both a good and a bad thing for timing testing).

-Finding a method involved a lot of brainstorming and experimenting with different variations of similar systems, but the main two methods I tried were the combination of **data tables and a timer**, and spawning notes using a **level sequence event track**.
+The main two methods I tried were the combination of **data tables and a timer**, and spawning notes using a **level sequence event track**.

 ### Data Table + Timer